Wanted: more companions for our epic adventure

 The upcoming trilogy of campaigns is less of a sequence of disconnected quests but more of a continuous multilayered story that I’m thrilled to continue building with our group.

 That’s why regular attendance is very important here.
 As adventures/quests will often stretch across multiple sessions, it will become much harder to explain characters disappearing mid-event and suddenly reappearing in another one.
 I would really like to keep the story as coherent as possible - because I’m also doing a novelization of the adventure.
-Yup, every session lands as a multi-chapter part of an adventure book
+Yup, every session lands as a multi-chapter part of an adventure book :grinning_face_with_smiling_eyes: for our archives.

 Of course, real life happens, and occasional absences are understandable.
 But I’m looking for players who are generally committed to attending regularly and who communicate clearly and in advance whenever possible.
 Sorry, got burned too many times.
 Since I’m preparing to attend and DM every session, I think it’s fair to expect a similar level of commitment from the players — both out of courtesy to the DM and out of respect for the other players at the table.
 We are of course flexible to reschedule sessions if it benefits the majority but can’t accommodate all individual schedule conflicts.